matt70iu/gifts_den_v1/README.md

 As this is an ecommerce store, aimed towaerds the general public, we will be utilising a B to C (business to consumer) model.

-Although the store could also be selling to compenies through the form of corporate gifts etc, so although our overall market is going to be the general consumer, I would also want to ensure that we were in a position to utilise any B to B (business to business) opportunities that may arise.
+Although the store could also be selling to compenies in the form of corporate gifts etc, so although our overall market is going to be the general consumer, I would also want to ensure that we were in a position to utilise any B to B (business to business) opportunities that may arise.

 ### PPC Advertising